The 7 Emotions You Feel When You Discover Your Partner’s Sexual PastJuly 25th, 2011 by Mike

 Your imagination is your own worst enemy here.
 In your mind, your partner’s past is the most painful and insecurity-inducing version you can picture.
 But the reality is often much more boring than that.
 As crazy as it sounds, sometimes it helps to meet their exes.
 There’s a reason why they’re with you not and not with the ex, and you can often see that reason much more clearly when you meet the ex.

-Do what you can to throw cold water on your dark imagination with the mundane facts.
+Do what you can to throw cold facts on your hellish imagination, and it will calm the inflammation a little.

 6. Violated ideals/Shattered fantasy